thiagolinoz/gerenciador-servlet/README.md

-### A simple servlet POC with a CRUD and a class working as a simple Database
+### A simple servlet POC with a CRUD and a class working as a Database

 ### Um simples servlet POC com CRUD e uma classe simulando um Database